Our Verdict

 Common questions about this comparison

-The Honeywell HPA-250 is superior for smoke with a CADR Smoke of 198.4, significantly higher than the HPA6000's 152.8.
-It features an activated carbon pre-filter and is highly effective against wildfire/smoke particles.
+The Honeywell HPA-250 is superior for smoke removal, boasting a CADR smoke rating of 198.4, significantly higher than the HPA6000's 152.8, making it more effective for wildfire smoke or indoor pollutants.

 Explore Other Categories